 Full Reporters should use the R-10 form to report employee work hours and head counts for directly operated modes.
-Hours spent working on activities that are considered Extraordinary and Special Items, as described above, should not be included in the R-10 form.
+Hours spent working on activities that are considered Extraordinary and Special Items, as described above, should be included on the R-10 only if they were included on the F-30.
 Include a count of all employees at fiscal year-end as you would during a normal year.
 Include furloughed employees in this count.